Tips for Success in a New Family Caregiver Role

 - 8 p.m.: Help Mom with bedtime tasks – a bath, change into pajamas, brush teeth, etc.

 - 10 p.m.: Help Mom get into bed

 Your list will be different for each day, of course, but this provides a helpful guideline to let you know when you might have a little downtime to yourself, and when you’ll need to provide hands-on help.

 This may also be an appropriate time to determine boundaries together – and to pledge to stick to them.
 Again, these will vary for each person as well as on different days, but determine what is important to each of you and be mindful of the needs of one another.
 Having a specified time every day for self-care and private time, when family and friends will come to visit, whether or not you intend to maintain a job outside the home, will be important to your wellbeing.

-Know that Sage Home Care, one of the top home care agencies in Greenwich, CT, is always available to assist while you get used to your caregiving role by providing dependable respite care needed to ensure you are able to care for yourself, as well – something that is extremely important to both you and a loved one in your care.
+Know that Sage Home Care, one of the top home care agencies in Greenwich, CT, is always available to assist while you get used to your new family caregiver role by providing dependable respite care needed to ensure you are able to care for yourself, as well – something that is extremely important to both you and a loved one in your care.
 Call us at (800) 578-4554 to learn more about how to choose among the top home care agencies in Greenwich, CT and the surrounding areas, and see our full service area.